platinumazure/eslint-plugin-editorconfig/README.md

 ESLint plugin which generates some core ESLint rules' configuration based on a repository's `.editorconfig` file.

+**Warning:** This plugin is highly experimental and is probably not suitable for production use at this time.
+There are also some known limitations, including the fact that nested .editorconfig files will not work correctly.
+Use at your own risk.

 ## Supported properties (mapped to ESLint rule)

 |`.editorconfig` [properties](https://editorconfig.org/#supported-properties)|ESLint rule|ESLint options